Feed-in tariffs in Australia: Western Australia

 The Western Australian Government had committed to a limited Gross feed in tariff for household scale PV.
 The scheme was to be funded for four years at a cost of $13.5m and based on a payment of 60c per kWh to recover the capital cost of the system after any rebates.
-After the capital cost is paid back the tariff will revert to a lower rate or the existing Renewable Energy Buyback Scheme (REBS).
+After the capital cost is paid back the tariff would revert to a lower rate or the existing Renewable Energy Buyback Scheme (REBS).

 On 2 June 2009 the state government backflipped on this promise and has deferred the introduction of the scheme for 1 year until 1 July 2010.
 In the new scheme a net metering system would be applied rather than gross.
 The $13.5m of funds had already been allocated to systems installed prior to 1 July 2009 implementation date in a public display of support for the concept.
 The over-subscription highlighted the imbalance between public and state support for the renewable energy industry.

 On 1 August 2010, the net feed in tariff commenced and existing customers can migrate to the new billing system.
-New customers will need to sign up the Renewable Energy Buyback Scheme from their state electricity provider, Synergy.
+New customers would need to sign up the Renewable Energy Buyback Scheme from their state electricity provider, Synergy.

-The Feed in Tariff offered by the state government is 40 cents whilst Synergy offers 7 cents via the Renewable Energy Buyback Scheme.
-Once the customer signs up, they will receive both incentives for 10 years.
+The Feed in Tariff offered by the state government was 40 cents whilst Synergy offers 7 cents via the Renewable Energy Buyback Scheme.
+Once the customer signed up, they will receive both incentives for 10 years.

 On 1 August 2011, the state government suspended all new applications for the Feed in Tariff, citing the expense of the programme as the reason.

-The situation is better for Horizon Power residential customers, who are offered renewable energy buy-back rates equal to their electricity tariff rate (A2 tariff) less the GST component (10%).
-The current electricity charge – cents per unit is 20.83c including GST.
-Horizon Power's rebate is more than double the rate paid by Synergy.

-From 6 November 2020, a time of export DEBS Buyback Rate will apply for eligible DEBS Synergy customers.
+From 6 November 2020, a time of export DEBS Buyback Rate applied for eligible DEBS Synergy customers.
 The new rates are: Electricity exported at peak times between 3pm and 9pm will earn 10 c/kWh; Electricity exported at all other times will earn 3c/kWh.
 The change was made to move the FIT closer to the wholesale electricity cost rather than the total electricity supply cost.
 Existing customers on REBS will be grandfathered.

+The following changes have since occurred for Synergy customers: